pantrypoints/sp/content/en/research/voltaire/newton/part-1/chapter-07.md

 What is a prime matter that is none of the things of this world, yet produces them all?
 It is something of which I can have no idea, and therefore something I should not admit.

-It is true that I can form in general the idea of an extended, impenetrable, and shapable substance, without directing my thought to sand or mud or gold, etc.; but nevertheless, either this matter is actually one of these things, or it is nothing at all.
+I can form in general the idea of an extended, impenetrable, and shapable substance, without directing my thought to sand or mud or gold, etc.; but nevertheless, either this matter is actually one of these things, or it is nothing at all.

 Likewise, I can think of a triangle in general, without fixing on the equilateral, scalene, or isosceles triangle; but a triangle that exists must be one of these.